- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Lyford Cay, Nassau

 Lyford Cay embodies luxury and high class, as well as relaxed charm and vibrant elegance.
 It gives off an old-world vibe but still manages to be unassuming.
-Residents of Lyford Cay come to the area to get away from more tourist-heavy areas of The Bahamas.
+Residents of Lyford Cay come to the area to get away from the more tourist-heavy areas of The Bahamas.

-Aside from the Lyford Cay International School, you’ll find several other fantastic schools right outside of the community such as Windsor, known for its Cambridge curriculum, and St. Andrews International Schools which also offers an international baccalaureate program.
+Aside from the Lyford Cay International School, you’ll find several other fantastic schools right outside of the community such as Windsor, known for its Cambridge curriculum, and St. Andrews International School, which also offers an international baccalaureate program.

 Benefits: